aws-samples/amazon-neptune-ttl-repo/README.md

 The template creates resources in services including Amazon Neptune, Amazon DynamoDB, AWS Step Functions, AWS Lambda, and Amazon EventBridge.
 Please refer to pricing guides for these services.

 ## Clean up
 If you’re done with the solution and wish to avoid future charges, delete the CloudFormation stack.

+## Limitations
+This repo is a proof of concept of the approach described in the blog post.
+Here are a few gaps:
+- We support TTL for property graph.
+We do not currently support TTL for RDF.
+- We support TTL on nodes and edges.
+We do not support TTL on properties.
+- We do not support modification or removal of TTL on nodes and edges.
+- The Lambda function that removes nodes and edges when they expire is not designed to handle supernodes.
+If you have a TTL on a node with a large number of edges, refer to discussion in our blog post for design options.
+- Error handling in the Lambda function that removes nodes and edges when they expire is POC-grade.
+Errors are caught and logged in CloudWatch.
+Errors are not sent to a queue for reprocessing.
+Also, the code does not distinguish the type of error: connection issues, transaction issues, timeouts and other transient conditions are treated the same as permanent conditions (e.g., the node no longer exists).

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.